oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

       port: 9080
 ```

 We are using the core api to create an object of type Service.
 The meta data tells us we're naming it storefront.
 The spec section defines what we want the service to look like, in this case it's a ClusterIP, so it's not externally visible.
-The selector tells us that any pods with a label app and a value storefront will be considered to be part of the service (in the namespace we're using of course.)
+The selector tells us that any pods with a label app and a value storefront will be considered to be part of the service (in the namespace we're using of course).
 Lastly the network ports offered by the service are defin, each has a name and also a protocol and port.
 By default the port applies to the port the pods actually provide the service on as well as the port the service itself will be provided on.
 It's possible to have these on differing values if desired (specify the targetPort label for the port definition)

 These could of course be manually specified using a kubectl command line.